xXleowXx/gitlab-charts/doc/architecture/decisions.md

 Our [NGINX Ingress chart](../charts/nginx/index.md) was altered from the upstream [NGINX Ingress](https://github.com/kubernetes/ingress-nginx).

-- Add feature to allow for the TCP configuration map to be external to the chart
+- Add feature to allow for the TCP ConfigMap to be external to the chart
 - Add feature to allow Ingress class to be templated based on release name

 ## Kubernetes version used throughout Chart